-4. ORAL COMMUNICATION
+4. PUBLIC COMMENT

-Any member of the audience may address the Board on any matter either on or off the agenda that is within the Board's jurisdiction.
-Note, however, that the Board is not able to undertake extended discussion or act on non-agendized items.
-Such items can be referred to staff for appropriate action which may include placement on a future agenda.
-If you intend to address a subject that is on the Agenda, please hold your comments regarding that item until it is before the Board, so that we may properly respond to all comments on that subject at the same time.
-In general, 3 minutes will be permitted per speaker during Oral Communication; A MAXIMUM of 30 MINUTES is set aside for Oral Communications at this time.
+Any member of the community may address the Board during this Public Comment period on any matter included on today's agenda or on any topic not on todays' agenda but within the subject matter jurisdiction of the Board.
+Please note, however, that for non-agendized items, the Board is not able to undertake extended discussion or take any action today without notice.
+Such items may be referred to staff for appropriate action, such as individual follow-up or placement on a future agenda.
+If you intend to address a subject or item that is on the Agenda, please hold your comments until that item is before the Board so that we may properly address all comments on that subject at the same time.
+In general, 3 minutes will be permitted per speaker during Public Comment; A MAXIMUM of 30 MINUTES is set aside for Public Comment at this time.